Let’s talk about the fact that you need to stop only advertising, and start adding value to your customers and potential prospects out in the market.

 This becomes useful when you think about what aspects of your product or service are marketable to certain customers.
 Different people are interested in different things, and the same applies when they’re thinking about your products.
 Understand what they want, and learn how your organisation can serve them.

 With the next step in the process, you can truly begin to engage your target audience with content that adds value, rather than solely advertising your product or service to them.

 Analyse Keyword Searches and Discover the ‘Burning Questions’ in your Industry

-While searching for something on Google, I’m sure you’ve noticed a series of boxes underneath the search that are based on commonly-asked questions related to the search.
-These are a gold-mine when it comes to finding the most common questions, concerns and grievances are around any given search term.
+While searching for something on Google, we’re sure you’ve noticed a series of boxes underneath the search that are based on commonly-asked questions related to the search.
+These are a gold mine when it comes to finding the most common questions, concerns and grievances are around any given search term.

 Let’s say, for example, you’re marketing your services as an accountant, or a new piece of accounting software that has real-world benefits for small and medium-sized businesses.
 A simple search with the keywords ‘accounting software’ offers up a list of questions, based on search queries from visitors interested in the topic.
 This is extremely relevant information that should be used as the basis of a new, value-adding marketing campaign that will build your reputation and implicitly show that your organisation isn’t only about selling products, you’re also interested in adding value to the lives of customers, and potential customers.